CDrummond/bliss-analyser/README.md

 dnf install ffmpeg-devel clang pkg-config
 ```

-Build with `cargo build --release`
+Build with `cargo build --release --features=libav`

+The resultant application will be less portable, due to dependencies on `libavcodec` libraries (and
+their dependencies).

 # Usage